kaushik-rishi/rocketcp/README.md

 -   [x] Make a template directory and copy the template
     -   Template Checklist:
         -   [x] add the problem metadata on the top of the problem file
-        -   [x] add only the metadata if the template not found
+        -   [x] add only the metadata if template not found
 -   [x] Create make a file for each folder
     -   Makefile Checklist:
         -   [x] run the program against the test cases